 The HSA Is the Best Retirement Account You're Probably Using Wrong

 The Health Savings Account is the only account in the tax code that escapes taxation three times: contributions go in pre-tax, growth is tax-free, and qualified withdrawals come out tax-free.
-A traditional 401(k) gets one of those.
-A Roth gets two.
-The HSA gets all three, and almost nobody is using it that way.
+A traditional 401(k) gets one of those and a Roth gets two, which is why spending the HSA down each year on co-pays is the most expensive responsible-looking habit a high earner can have.

-The Account That Works Best When You Don't Touch It
+The Account That Works Best When You Do Not Touch It

-Here is the counterintuitive move: if you can afford to pay this year's medical bills out of pocket, do it.
-Let the HSA balance sit invested, compounding untouched.
+The counterintuitive move: if you can afford to pay this year's medical bills out of pocket, do it, and let the HSA balance sit invested.

 In 2026, the contribution limit is $4,300 for self-only coverage and $8,550 for a family plan, with a $1,000 catch-up for those 55 and older.
-That is real money going into a tax-sheltered investment account.
-Every dollar you pull out for a co-pay today is a dollar that never compounds.
+That is real money going into a tax-sheltered investment account, and every dollar pulled out for a co-pay today is a dollar that never compounds.

-There is no rule that says you must reimburse yourself for a medical expense in the same year you incur it.
+No rule says you must reimburse yourself for a medical expense in the same year you incur it.
 The IRS requires only that the expense was qualified and that it occurred after you opened the account.

-That means you can pay a $400 dental bill out of pocket today, save the receipt, and reimburse yourself from the HSA in 2034.
+So you can pay a $400 dental bill out of pocket today, save the receipt, and reimburse yourself from the HSA in 2034.
 Or 2041.
-The account keeps compounding in the meantime, and when you finally pull the reimbursement, it comes out completely tax-free.
+The account keeps compounding in the meantime, and the reimbursement comes out completely tax-free.

-In my work with high earners, I call this the shoebox strategy: keep a running log of unreimbursed qualified medical expenses, let the HSA grow for decades, then draw it down as a tax-free income source in retirement.
-It is one of the more elegant grafting opportunities inside a well-built plan, sitting squarely in the Soil layer of the Sporos Doctrine where tax architecture decisions compound quietly over time.
+I call this the shoebox strategy: keep a running log of unreimbursed qualified expenses, let the HSA grow for decades, then draw it down as a tax-free income source in retirement.
+It sits squarely in the Soil layer of the Sporos Doctrine.

 Two Things Most People Learn Too Late

 The Medicare deadline.
 Once you enroll in Medicare, you lose HSA contribution eligibility.
-If you plan to work past 65 and delay Medicare, you can keep contributing, but the timing matters more than most people realize.
-Enrolling even a few months early can cost you a partial year of contributions and trigger a pro-rated penalty period.
-Get the sequencing right before you make any Medicare elections.
+If you work past 65 and delay Medicare you can keep contributing, but enrolling even a few months early can cost you a partial year of contributions and trigger a pro-rated penalty period.

 The information provided is for educational purposes only and does not constitute investment, legal, or tax advice.
 Consult with qualified professionals for guidance specific to your situation.